viamrobotics/docs/docs/manage/data/label.md

 {{<gif webm_src="/manage/data/label-dog.webm" mp4_src="/manage/data/label-dog.mp4" alt="Add a bounding box around the dog in an image">}}

-If you want to see the image in bigger, click on the expand side menu arrow:
+If you want to expand the image, click on the expand side menu arrow:

 {{<gif webm_src="/manage/data/label-dog-big.webm" mp4_src="/manage/data/label-dog-big.mp4" alt="Add a bounding box around the dog in an image in a big menu">}}